 - ADA Ramp Specifications Require a 1:12 ramp slope ratio which equals 4.8 degrees slope or one foot of wheelchair ramp for each inch of rise.
-For instance, a 30 inch rise requires a 30 foot handicap wheelchair ramp.
+For instance, a 30-inch rise requires a 30-foot handicap wheelchair ramp.

 - ADA Guidelines Require a Minimum 5′ x 5′ Flat, unobstructed area at the top and bottom of the ramp.

 - ADA Standards Require wheelchair ramps to have a minimum width of 36 inches of clear space across the wheelchair ramp.
-Massachusetts and California ADA code now require 48 inches ramp width to be an ADA compliant ramp.
+Massachusetts and California ADA codes now require 48 inches ramp width to be an ADA compliant ramp.

 - ADA Code Compliance Require a Minimum Turn Platform size of 5′ x 5′.
 California ADA ramp code now requires a minimum 6 foot (in the direction of travel) platform size.

 - ADA Guidelines for Wheelchair Ramps allow a Maximum run of 30 feet of wheelchair ramp before a rest or turn platform.